bgord/knowledge/README.md

 - Ignore all files from a directory with exceptions
 - List all branches
 - What are conventional commits?
+- Restore a version of a file from given hash

 ### [graphql](graphql.md)
 - Which packages should be used to setup a basic GraphQL server for Node.js?